-A little more than 15,000 patents were granted by the PRV to individuals or firms residing in Sweden over the period.
-About 80% of granted patents contain nonmissing information on the place of residence for the inventor(s) that enables us to geolocate each individual/patent by using the longitude and latitude of the place denoted on the patent.
+by using the longitude and latitude of the place denoted on the patent.
 After cross-validating geolocations manually, we obtain 11,949 geolocated patents and 12,601 unique patent-municipality links (since some patents have multiple inventors from different muncipalities).
 From the PRV patent register, we also collect data on patent transfers.
-13 The patent office recorded everything related to a patent as long as the patentee paid the annual renewal fees.
-This included, for example, information regarding the transfer of ownership.
+The patent office recorded everything related to a patent as long as the patentee paid the annual renewal fees.
+This included for example information regarding the transfer of ownership.
 This was important information since only the patentee registered as the owner in the patent register had the legal rights to the patent in a court of law.
 In total, we collect data on the location and legal form of the buyer and seller for all 1,635 patents that were transferred at least once.

-In addition to our Swedish patent data, we also collect data from the U.S. Patent and Trademark Office (USPTO) on all U.S. patents granted to Swedish residents from 1872 to 1910 from the Annual Reports of the Commissioner of Patents.
+In addition to our Swedish patent data, we also collect data from the United States Patent and Trademark Office (USPTO) on all U.S. patents granted to Swedish residents 1872-1910 from the Annual Reports of the Commissioner of Patents.
 We use Google Patents to collect the citations for all USPTO patents.